 The Public Responsibility Committee oversees reputational risks and conduct risks within its scope of responsibility.

 - The Public Responsibility Committee shall be composed solely of non-management directors, not fewer than three in number.

-- Each member of the Public Responsibility Committee shall meet the independence standards of the New York Stock Exchange corporate governance listing standards as of the Firm's most recent annual meeting, as applied to members of the Audit Committee, and the Firm's standards of independence as provided in the Corporate Governance Principles of the Board.
+- Each member of the Public Responsibility Committee shall meet the independence standards of the New York Stock Exchange corporate governance listing standards as of the Firm's most recent annual meeting and the Firm's standards of independence as provided in the Corporate Governance Principles of the Board.